TransCore introduces new RV toll pass

-Before, RV, mobile home and trailer drivers had to purchase multiple transponders, depending on the region or state when travelling across the country, or would have to stop at multiple toll booths.
+Before, RV, mobile home and trailer drivers had to purchase multiple transponders, depending on the region or state when traveling across the country, or would have to stop at multiple toll booths.

 With the RV Toll Pass, drivers will be charged at the electronic pass rate, rather than the cash or toll-by-plate rates, which are typically more expensive.